benjaminzwhite/reasoning-models/README.md

 - [RLoop: An Self-Improving Framework for Reinforcement Learning with Iterative Policy Initialization](https://arxiv.org/abs/2511.04285)
 - [When Visualizing is the First Step to Reasoning: MIRA, a Benchmark for Visual Chain-of-Thought](https://arxiv.org/abs/2511.02779) - sketchpad type approaches; seen several papers on this before but seems to work OK here?
 - [Terra Nova: A Comprehensive Challenge Environment for Intelligent Agents](https://arxiv.org/abs/2511.15378) - not strictly reasoning, but a nice environment for RL; it's a Civilization V kind of game and you need to reason about strategies also
+- [Towards Robust Mathematical Reasoning](https://arxiv.org/abs/2511.01846) - Google DeepMind; IMO-Bench "... played a crucial role in our historic achievement of the gold-level performance at IMO 2025 with Gemini Deep Think"

 #### Topic - Verifier-free RL and approaches without External Rewards